thanadol-git/CB2110/README.md

 conda env create -f config.yml
 ```

-4. Now, you should install your environment with the name `R-cb2110`.
+4. Now, you should have installed this environment with the name `R-cb2110`.
 You can list your env with:
 ```
 conda env list
 ```
-5. Activate your environment.
+5. Activate the environment.
 ```
 conda activate R-cb2110
 ```